 Disadvantages of Cloud Computing

 Every technology has both positive and negative aspects that are highly important to be discussed before implementing it.
 The aforementioned points highlight the benefits of using cloud technology and the following discussion will outline the potential cons or disadvantages of Cloud Computing.

-- Vulnerability to attacks: Storing data in the cloud may pose serious challenges of information theft since in the cloud every data of a company is online.
+Storing data in the cloud may pose serious challenges of information theft since in the cloud every data of a company is online.
 A security breach is something that even the best organizations have suffered from and it’s a potential risk in the cloud as well.
 Although advanced security measures are deployed on the cloud, still storing confidential data in the cloud can be a risky affair, and hence vulnerability to attacks shall be considered.

 Cloud Computing is entirely dependent on the Internet.
 This direct tie-up with the Internet means that a company needs to have reliable and consistent Internet service as well as a fast connection and bandwidth to reap the benefits of Cloud Computing.